couple at Oracle Park for a San Francisco Giants baseball game

 5. Hit Up a Ball Game at Oracle Park

-Select your tickets and enjoy peanuts and Cracker Jacks at Oracle Park, home to the San Francisco Giants and one of the most beautiful MLB ballparks in the country.
+Enjoy peanuts and Cracker Jacks at Oracle Park, home to the San Francisco Giants and a really fun thing to do in San Francisco, especially on game day.

-With its sweeping views of the Bay Bridge and McCovey Cove, it’s a stunning place to catch a game, grab some good grub, or just soak up the waterfront atmosphere.
+With its sweeping views of the Bay Bridge and McCovey Cove, it’s a stunning place to catch a game, grab some good food, or just soak up the waterfront atmosphere.

 6. Grab Clam Chowder at Fisherman’s Wharf

-I’ll be honest, this lively part of San Francisco’s waterfront is a magnet for tourists and selfie sticks.
+I’ll be honest, Fisherman’s Wharf is a magnet for tourists and selfie sticks.
 Still, it’s worthwhile to go if only because this area is almost as old as the city itself.

 Fisherman’s Wharf was established in the mid-1800s by Italian immigrants who built up a thriving fishing community here.
 Only later did it turn into an entertainment hub and a top San Francisco tourist attraction.

-Even so, it’s still an active fishing port, too, and when I’m around, I like to grab clam chowder in a sourdough bread bowl or fresh Dungeness crab to take home when it’s in season (usually mid-November to June).
+Even so, it’s still an active fishing port, too, and when I’m around, I like to grab clam chowder in a sourdough bread bowl or fresh Dungeness crab, two food specialties you should definitely try when in San Francisco.

 7. Climb Coit Tower